JoHnCaRl009/Websites/README.md

     <button class="back-button" onclick="goTo('screen4')">← Back</button>
     <h2>Just being honest</h2>
     <p class="confession">
-Hi,

-I’ve been holding this in for a while now,
-and I don’t really know how to say it properly.
+Hi,I’ve been holding this in for a while now, and I don’t really know how to say it properly.
 So I made this.
 I like you.
 Not just in a friendly way it’s something more than that.
 No pressure or anything.
 Just wanted to be real with you.
 You can take this as a Compliment.
     </p>
   </div>